krregg/BusinessCentral150CU1Upgrade/README.md

-# Business Central 150 CU1 Upgrade Script
+# Business Central Upgrade Scripts

-Use this script to prepare database for upgrade from BC140 Spring version to BC150 CU1 Wave2.
+Use this script to prepare database for upgrade from BC140 Spring version to BC170.

 Before running update variable values